 10: Representing

 As should be apparent, this is not a list of technical terms; it is a list of recognisable and familiar activities.
-They all characterise forms of action that might be expected within classrooms, universities, workplaces or homes – anywhere with expectations of inquiry, discovery, invention – including the active practice of what is already known.
-They exist in all those contexts although that should not imply that learning is directed by them onto the same trajectories (Resnick, 1987).
-The paragraphs below further articulate what the items in this list have in common.
-Each point is phrased as if in response to the challenge: “Define these acts of learning!”
+All might be found within schools, universities, workplaces or homes – anywhere supporting inquiry, discovery, and invention.
+The paragraphs below present what the items in this list have in common.
+Each of its headings are phrased as if responding to the challenge: “Define these acts of learning!”

-a) They are what people do.
+a) First, they are what people do.
 They get things done.

 Learning is an activity.
-Its activity may be in the head, rather than in the world.
-Although most of the time it is likely to be both.
-The social psychologist Michael Billig (2013) has observed that there are too many nouns in psychological explanations.
+Perhaps in the head, perhaps in the world.
+Most of the time it is likely to be both.
+The social psychologist Michael Billig (2013) has commented that there are too many nouns in psychological explanations: too many psychological ‘things’.
 What we need is more verbs.
-The present approach to learning follows his lead.
-Accordingly, all the terms used in this list take the gerund form grammatically – they request us to think of learning as doing.
-The exception might seem to be number 2: exposition.
-‘Expositing’ would have been a possible substitute.
-But it does not suggest the learner as the acting agent; ‘expositing’ shifts our intended focus.
-It renders the learner more a target of someone else’s action.
-As will be discussed in that chapter, what is interesting about exposition is how the learner can appropriate it into an activity of their own.
-It is the response to exposition that is of special interest and that is what will be discussed in that chapter.
+Accordingly, all the terms in this list take the verb form – they request us to think of learning as doing.
+The exception might seem to be number 3: exposition.
+‘Expositing’ (telling, lecturing) could have been the verb form but it would fail to suggest the learner as an acting agent.
+‘Expositing’ risks rendering the learner more a target of someone else’s action.
+As will be discussed in that chapter, what is interesting about exposition is how the learner can respond to it as activity of their own making.
+It is the learning response to exposition that is of special interest here and it is what will be discussed in that chapter.
 However, the example raises a very general point about items in this list.
 It is a learning list and not a teaching list.
-Of course, many of its terms imply a social relationship, and that relationship could be one of teaching (‘expositing’ of course, but ‘collaborating’ is similarly conducted with others).
-The treatment here will be learner-centred.
-It asks what does an individual learner bring to an engagement (including all those joined with other people) that makes it their act of learning.
+Of course, many of its terms imply a relationship between a learning and someone else and that relationship could be one of teaching.
+However, the treatment here will be learner-centred.
+It asks what does an individual learner bring to an engagement (including all those joined with other people) to make it work and to make it their act of learning.

 The anthropologist’s often-cited definition of ‘practice’ is: “what folks do around here”.
-Taking the term a little deeper, ‘practice’ in the above list implies activities that are grounded in a shared social and cultural history.
+However, taking the definition a little deeper, ‘practice’ in the above list implies activities that know through a common social and cultural history.
 Activities that are repeated, situated and shared.
-That gives them (and their structure) a familiarity.
-In any chosen example, this is unlikely to be a universally shared history.
+They are familiar, their conduct is understood.
+Although in any chosen example, there is unlikely to be a universally shared history.
 For instance, many of these acts of learning are grounded in a culture of literacy.
 Those acts call upon the written word to realise the learner’s communications and representations; they depend upon cultural tools that support that literate practice.
-Such a culture is certainly not universally shared in some societies.
+Yet such a culture is not universally shared.

 c) Education can animate acts of learning, and populate them with new content

-These acts of learning typically exist within everyday cultural experience and do so from early in life.
+These acts of learning are commonplace within everyday experience and are so from early in life.
 For example: exposition is in the bedtime story, collaborating permeates peer play, representing is in the child’s drawing, and so on.
-An achievement of schooling is to recruit the familiarity of these activities and animate them.
-Directing them towards forms of knowledge and inquiry that are valued by the host culture.
-Of course, the process of achieving this will often involve new tools to mediate that activity (such as new technologies).
-And it will involve attracting learners towards new goals and new cultures of practice that these learning practices can serve (Resnick, 1987).
-Schooling will also provide an audience for the outcomes of learner activity.
-That may also be part of its achievement of drawing the learner into new inquiries.
+An achievement of schooling is to recruit the familiarity of these practices and animate them.
+That is, direct them towards forms of knowing and inquiring whose consequences are valued by society.
+Education will always have to be alert to new tools that support this task (such as digital technologies).
+Education will also provide an audience for the products of the learner’s activity, an audience that can confirm and celebrate the value of what they get done.

 d) Education creates opportunities to integrate acts of learning into ‘projects’

-A framework such as the present one serves a useful analytic purpose.
-It addresses a curiosity about learning, giving structure to the exploration of theoretical concepts.
-But the framework-as-list format risks implying that acts of learning exist in isolation from each other.
+If a framework such as the present one is useful it is because it explores a natural curiosity about how learning happens.
+But the framework presented as a list (above) risks implying that acts of learning exist in isolation from each other.
 As if the experience of schooling (for example) was one of shifting between them in turn.
 Does this listing exercise do unacceptable violence to the more dynamic and fluid nature of learning?
-The present framework should be judged according to whether its items do seem to manifest a coherent singularity.
-Their sheer familiarity within everyday discourse about problem solving encourages the idea that they do.
-However, in application, they will typically exist in configurations – patterns that we might term ‘projects’.
-That is a term familiar in classrooms, where such orchestration frequently is experienced.
+In part, the present framework should be judged according to whether its individual items are each coherent.
+However, in educational contexts, they are more likely to exist in configurations – patterns that we might term ‘projects’.
+That is a term familiar in classrooms, where such orchestration frequently is organised.
 Certain projects may seem dominated by one particular act of learning but, often, the most successful learning depends on their creative fusion.
-Moreover, pedagogic methods may involve a similar fusion.
-For example, the university seminar can blend exposition, tutoring and collaborating.

 e) Education equips the learner with awareness of owning a repertoire of such acts

-Learning may be most often theorised in relation to schooling, but learning is a lifetime requirement within any knowledge-rich environment.
-Certainly, in the workplace we must learn.
+Learning may be most often theorised in relation to schooling.
+But within knowledge-rich societies, learning is a lifetime requirement.
+Certainly, in the modern workplace we must learn.
 And then, in our leisure, we will find pastimes that invite inquiry and creativity through learning.
-One ambition of schooling should be to foster an awareness of the range of learning solutions available to us: the bricolage of learning.
-This will empower the individual to judge how everyday challenges for learning are most effectively met – met by drawing from a personal repertoire of options.
+One ambition of schooling should be to foster an awareness of the range of learning solutions available to us.
+This will empower the individual to judge how everyday challenges to learn are most effectively met – met by drawing from a personal repertoire of options.
 Schooling can thereby foster the powerful identity of ‘being-a-learner’.
 Such awareness is cultivated at two levels.
-Consider one act from this list: collaborating.
+Consider just the first act from this list: collaborating.
 We may often collaborate informally, on-the-fly, and without reflection.
 But through the explicit orchestration of schooled projects, we are made more conscious of collaborating as a learning choice available to us.
-A practice to be activated in situations where we recognise it has a fit.
-But at a coarser level of awareness, we develop a self-consciousness in relation to our ‘repertoire’ of options itself.
-And, thereby, awareness makes us work its contents more creatively.
+A solution to be activated in situations where we recognise it offers an appropriate ‘script’ for problem solving together.
+But at a coarser level of awareness, we develop a self-consciousness in relation to our ‘repertoire’ of options itself: an awareness that lets us work its contents more creatively.
 The cultivation of this ‘repertoire’ and our increasing awareness of it is a great reward of schooling.
 After all, when we enter a challenging and novel situation beyond school, we are not always armed with confident bodies of knowledge that might guide us (so much school content seems forgotten).
 But the remnants of what was known can often be quickly activated and enriched– as we judge which of our learning acts to apply to the situation at hand

 2) How this book works, and for whom